Abu Yaqub al-Masri

-Abu Yaqub al-Masri, also known as Zakkariya (The Doctor) and labeled "The Emir of Taji", was a member of Al-Qaeda who died on 31 August 2007.
+Abu Yaqub al-Masri, also known as Zakkariya (The Doctor) and labeled "The Emir of Taji", was a member of al-Qaeda who died on 31 August 2007.
 He was the organizer of the 23 November 2006 Sadr City bombings.

 History

-He was thought to be a member of the Muslim Brotherhood and the Egyptian Islamic Jihad and Al-Qaeda, and fought in Afghanistan.
+He was thought to be a member of the Muslim Brotherhood and the Egyptian Islamic Jihad and al-Qaeda, and fought in Afghanistan.
 He was close to Ayman al-Zawahiri.

 Death

-The Egyptian-born Masri was killed by Iraqi security forces near the city of Tarmiya, north of Baghdad.
+Masri was killed by Iraqi security forces near the city of Tarmiya, north of Baghdad.